-6.3 Commercial Precinct - Area Adjacent to and North of Peel Terrace shops in the town, and to support the development of an appropriate streetscape setting for this place.
+6.3 Commercial Precinct - Area Adjacent to and North of Peel Terrace

 The character of this area is quite distinct from the nearby core of the commercial precinct.
 In particular, its nature as a more open, mixed streetscape reflects its varied development with houses, motor garages, light engineering works and small factories in the early to mid-twentieth century.